Jamie Dornan ‘Easier’ With Dakota Johnson, Amelia Warner Supports ‘Fifty Shades’

 Jamie Dornan and Dakota Johnson were the silver screen couple of this past Valentine’s season.
-As Christian Grey and Anastasia Steele in Fifty Shades Darker, they reunited to premiere the film this month, in full support of his wife Amelia Warner.
+As Christian Grey and Anastasia Steele in Fifty Shades Darker, they reunited to premiere the film this month, with the full support of his wife Amelia Warner.
 In fact, now more than ever, Jamie feels comfortable to act and be with Dakota Johnson, with whom he was criticized for having little onscreen chemistry.

 While there still is Fifty Shades Freed set to be released next year, Jamie Dornan and Dakota Johnson ended their collaboration for the franchise this past summer.
 To stay faithful to the film contract and to save some time, they decided to film the second and third movie of the series together.
 That meant that they had to spend over four months together in Canada and France, which was plenty of time for them to feel good in each other’s arms.